Dreaming about a trip to The Golden Land?

 We've know how to plan Myanmar right.
 Travel in Myanmar can be exhausting, and I'm a big fan of spending more time in less places.
-So instead of trying to hitting every city or town, we'll be spending more time in a few remarkable places instead.
+So instead of trying to hitting every city or town, we'll be spending more time in a few really remarkable places instead.
 This will allow us to go deeper into each location, not spending all of our time sitting in a bus or a plane going place to place.